sabrinaflc/applecalculator/README.md

-Site in live on: https://sabrinaflc.github.io/CALCULADORA/
+Site is live at: https://sabrinaflc.github.io/CALCULADORA/